-If you’re setting up a home theater, a killer game rig, or even a multiroom music system, an AV receiver (AVR) is a necessary component for tying it all together.
-It can function as the hub of your system, inputting a variety of audio formats, passing through HDMI signals, and providing connection and amplification for all your speakers.
+If you’re setting up a home theater, a killer game rig, or even a multiroom music system, an AV receiver (AVR) is necessary for tying it all together.
+It can function as your system’s hub, accepting, decoding, and routing various audio sources and formats, passing through HDMI signals, and providing connection and amplification for all your speakers.
 In the alphabet-soup world of home-entertainment technology, figuring out which AVR is right for you isn’t easy.
 We aim to inform and demystify your shopping experience by recommending the best AV receivers in various price ranges and for different applications.

 - Best budget: Sony STRDH590

 We considered dozens of the best AV receivers and amplifiers for this story and focus on those that offer overall excellence in their price range.
 We also wanted to present products that excel for specific applications such as gaming or audiophile music listening or multichannel surround sound.
 All the units we recommend are made by solid, reputable companies and should give you years of excellent performance.
 The PopSci writers and editors have decades of combined experience writing about technology and home theater gear.
 These recommendations are a mixture of first-hand experience, spec comparisons, user impressions, peer recommendations, and scouring critical AV receiver reviews.